 ‘I came to see you, I miss you.’
 I reply in a breath.

 She keeps silent for what seem like ages.
 I close my eyes, expecting to be thrown out the next second.

 ‘Uh!’
 I gasp as I open my eyes to see Grandmother’s arms spread open.
 I run into them and envelope her frail body in a tight hug.

 ‘I knew you’d come back, but not like this,’ she says softly, patting my back, ‘you haven’t repented, you still friend Satan,’ she breaks into tears.

 ‘I’m sorry Grandmother,’ I say, leading her to a chair as her body shakes with sobs.
 I kneel before her, and place my head on her laps in sorrow, for her deteriorated health more than repentance.

 ‘Come back to my God, my God is forgiving and merciful’

 ‘Shall we pray?’

-Although, Grandmother is praying quietly and differently for the first time in my presence, I realise, as her tears keep raining on my bare back, that our one God still has different faces, therefore, we will never get to agree that ‘my God’ is no different from ‘Grandmother’s God.
+Although, Grandmother is praying quietly and differently for the first time in my presence, I realize, as her tears keep raining on my bare shoulders, that our one God still has different faces, therefore, we will never get to agree that ‘my God’ is no different from ‘Grandmother’s God.